Georgetown University Learning Community

 second largest money-maker among illicit international criminal activities

-first at the international situation and the role of the U.S. government in
+course will look first at the international situation and the role of the

-efforts to prevent global trafficking, then at U.S. domestic
+U.S. government in efforts to prevent global trafficking, then at U.S.

-trafficking/slavery, and finally at the Washington D.C. regional situation as
+domestic trafficking/slavery, and finally at the Washington D.C. regional

-D.C. is a hotspot for many forms of trafficking, especially in domestic minor
+situation as D.C. is a hotspot for many forms of trafficking, especially in

-examine the role of NGOs in efforts to prevent trafficking and to rescue and
+We will examine the role of NGOs in efforts to prevent trafficking and

 Scott Fitzgerald: More Than Ever